M0zzi3/strava-metrics-hub/README.md

 > For demonstration purposes, I have included a pre-filled `.env.example` file with my working API keys.
 >
 > **Action Required:** Rename `.env.example` to `.env` before running the project.
 Skip setup to the step 3.
 Launch
+>
+> If for some reason API won't work I have also included Screenshots of working web UI.

 ### 1. Configure Strava API